-Key messages from review Implications for the of relevant plans, policies and programmes Source of message SA Framework Business development and the economy Consider the location of new business with regard to accessibility and the local environment Ensure that the location of industry and commerce brings benefit and not harm to local communities Support efficient, competitive and innovative retail, leisure and other sectors Regenerate deprived areas through business development Ensure location of development makes efficient use of existing infrastructure Understand future demands for business land Develop economic capacity and expertise Increase economic diversity Maximise economic benefit from tourism Encourage growth in high value, high growth, high knowledge economic activities Ensure that economic growth goes hand-in-hand with high quality environment Develop flourishing local economies Understand future demands for land including type of land and location Encourage inward investment Promote the vitality of town centres by promoting and enhancing existing centres National Planning Policy Framework (March 2012) Greater Nottingham Accessibility Strategy Greater Nottingham Retail Study Nottingham City Region Employment Land Study Nottingham and Nottinghamshire Local Economic Assessment Economic Development Strategy 2014-18, Nottinghamshire County Council Broxtowe Jobs and Business Growth Delivery Plan 2015-18 Requires objectives to ensure there is sufficient land for business development; to ensure that businesses are located in the correct places and that local communities (especially deprived communities) benefit from them; to ensure that businesses do not cause harm to the communities in which they are situated; and to encourage diversity and high value, high growth, knowledge intensive economic activities, including tourism.
+Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Business development and the economy Consider the location of new business with regard to accessibility and the local environment Ensure that the location of industry and commerce brings benefit and not harm to local communities Support efficient, competitive and innovative retail, leisure and other sectors Regenerate deprived areas through business development Ensure location of development makes efficient use of existing infrastructure Understand future demands for business land Develop economic capacity and expertise Increase economic diversity Maximise economic benefit from tourism Encourage growth in high value, high growth, high knowledge economic activities Ensure that economic growth goes hand-in-hand with high quality environment Develop flourishing local economies Understand future demands for land including type of land and location Encourage inward investment Promote the vitality of town centres by promoting and enhancing existing centres National Planning Policy Framework (March 2012) Greater Nottingham Accessibility Strategy Greater Nottingham Retail Study Nottingham City Region Employment Land Study Nottingham and Nottinghamshire Local Economic Assessment Economic Development Strategy 2014-18, Nottinghamshire County Council Broxtowe Jobs and Business Growth Delivery Plan 2015-18 Requires objectives to ensure there is sufficient land for business development; to ensure that businesses are located in the correct places and that local communities (especially deprived communities) benefit from them; to ensure that businesses do not cause harm to the communities in which they are situated; and to encourage diversity and high value, high growth, knowledge intensive economic activities, including tourism.

-Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Climate change Energy Act 2011 Climate Change Act 2008 UK Climate Change Risk Assessment (CCRA) Planning Act 2008 National Planning Policy Framework (March 2012) UK Climate Change Programme UK Sustainable Development Strategy - Securing the Future Water for Life and Livelihoods- Local Climate Impacts Profile (LCLIP) for Nottinghamshire River basin management plans Part 2: River basin management planning overview and additional information River Basin Management Plan Humber River Basin District 2015 Future Water - Water strategy for England Climate Change Framework for Action in Nottinghamshire Broxtowe's Climate Change Plan Taking action to reduce our impact Requires objectives to reduce carbon dioxide emissions that contribute to climate change; and to ensure that new development is able to cope with the effects of climate change.
-Community safety Reduce crime and the fear of crime Design out crime National Planning Policy Framework (March 2012) South Nottinghamshire Community Safety Partnership- Partnership Strategic Plan (Sept 2010) Broxtowe Borough Council Corporate Plan Requires objectives to reduce crime and the fear of crime, and change behaviour that is often linked with crime.
-Education Improve the quality of educational facilities Improve educational attainment Nottinghamshire's Sustainable Community Strategy 2010-2020 A Strategy for Closing the Educational Gaps (Nottinghamshire County Council, 2015) Child Poverty Act 2010 Requires objectives that will improve educational attainment.
+Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Climate change Encourage low or zero carbon communities Minimise the effects of climate change on human health and on the environment Ensure that new development is able to cope with climate change Spatial planning should contribute to sustainable communities and the reduction of carbon dioxide emissions Energy Act 2011 Climate Change Act 2008 UK Climate Change Risk Assessment (CCRA) Planning Act 2008 National Planning Policy Framework (March 2012) UK Climate Change Programme UK Sustainable Development Strategy - Securing the Future Water for Life and Livelihoods- Local Climate Impacts Profile (LCLIP) for Nottinghamshire River basin management plans Part 2: River basin management plans Part 2: River basin Management Plan Humber River Basin District 2015 Future Water - Water strategy for England Climate Change Framework for Action in Nottinghamshire Broxtowe's Climate Change Plan Taking action to reduce our impact Requires objectives to reduce carbon dioxide emissions that contribute to climate change; and to ensure that new development is able to cope with the effects of climate change.
+Community safetyReduce crime and the fear of crimeDesign out crime National Planning Policy Framework (March 2012) South Nottinghamshire Community Safety Partnership- Partnership Strategic Plan (Sept 2010) Broxtowe Borough Council Corporate Plan Requires objectives to reduce crime and the fear of crime, and change behaviour that is often linked with crime.
+EducationImprove the quality of educational facilitiesImprove educational attainment Nottinghamshire's Sustainable Community Strategy 2010-2020 A Strategy for Closing the Educational Gaps (Nottinghamshire County Council, 2015) Child Poverty Act 2010 Requires objectives that will improve educational attainment.